tostaylo/tostaylo.github.io/svelte-app/public/posts/md/post.1.md

 <figcaption>Zoom in at the end of the timeline trace to find the "Composite Layers" event</figcaption>

-Of course there are other modifications you can make to simulate users more realistically.
+Of course, there are other modifications you can make to simulate users more realistically.
 Notably, simulating users on poor performing networks and CPU's.
-Puppeteer allows configuration of network and cpu throttling during the perfomance timeline traces.
+Puppeteer allows configuration of network and CPU throttling during the performance timeline traces.

 ```typescript
 // Connect to Chrome DevTools